TitikshaLohe/titikshalohe.github.io/README.md

 # Data Analyst Portfolio

 ## ABOUT ME
    Hi I'm Titiksha Lohe.
-Data Research Analyst with a Passion for Insight-Driven Solutions I have a technical background and hold a Masters degree in Finance.
+   Data Research Analyst with a Passion for Insight-Driven Solutions.
+   I have a technical background and hold a Masters degree in Finance.
    I have had a professional career of 5 years in different roles.
 I am a fresher in the data field, with a strong passion for data.
    I have developed skills in technical tools like Excel, SQL, Power BI, and Python.